SAP/openui5-docs/docs/Diagnostics_6ec18e8.md

 |![](loioe95cf067be054a2591e979a5047e7322_LowRes.png)

 |
+|When you select a control in the code, the following information is displayed:

-|-   Name of the control with a link to the API Reference and its ID in the DOM tree
+-   Name of the control with a link to the API Reference and its ID in the DOM tree

 -   Instances that are **cloned** in the control with their IDs